 For History FAQ

-What types of food qualify for Hungry for History™ markers?
-I’d like to see an example.
+What types of food qualify and don’t qualify for Hungry for History™ markers?

 Can I apply for a marker commemorating my home or commercial business?